Drug Crimes in Pinellas County

 Narcotics Section of the Pinellas Park Police Department – Visit the website of the Vice & Narcotics Section of the Pinellas Park Police Department to learn more about how narcotics officers investigate crimes related to the street level drug trade, major drug trafficking, and mid-level distribution.
 The website also gives tips to the public on how to report suspicious activity in the neighborhood including the types of drugs being sold.

 Highest Arrest Rate for Drug Crimes in Pinellas County – According to a study by the American Civil Liberties Union and Human Rights Watch, Pinellas County is among the top five counties with the highest arrest rates for drug possession in Florida.
 According to the report, between 2010 and 2015, for every 100,000 residents, 547 faced a misdemeanor or felony possession charge in Pinellas County.
-The county had more than 31,100 arrest for drug possession charges during that five year time period.
+The county had more than 31,100 arrests for drug possession charges during that five-year time period.

 This article was last updated on Wednesday, April 27, 2022.